 Biography

-Mattice Boets is an award-winning Belgian designer and creative director based in Dubai, working across design, art and visual experiences.
+Mattice Boets is an award-winning Belgian designer and architect based in Dubai, working across design, spaces, and art.
 His work distills complexity into form—shaping objects and experiences that speak without needing to explain.

-Mattice’s designs have been exhibited internationally, most recently at Dubai Design Week 2024, and span from high-tech design pieces to large-scale commercial launches.
-He is the creative force behind the new Home collection for BergHOFF, designing the visual language and dozens of upcoming innovative kitchenware products to be distributed worldwide.
+Mattice’s designs have been exhibited internationally, most recently at Dubai Design Week 2024.
+They span from high-tech design pieces to large-scale commercial launches.
+He designed the visual language for Berghoff Home’s new Elements collection, a wide range of innovative kitchenware featuring distinctive ergonomic, flowing forms.

 Mattice’s practice is shaped by his early mentorship with renowned designer Ross Lovegrove, where he contributed to dozens of groundbreaking projects—from consumer products to large-scale architectural works like the Spacedome.
 Trusted to represent Lovegrove’s vision across scales—from concept to final presentation—Mattice developed a deep understanding of how to communicate ideas visually at the highest level.